I've been a huge fan of all things horror all my life. There is no safer way to get that feeling of dread or disgust than horror. I love it!

 - People Under the Stairs (1991): Here's a tip for thieves: Don't break into homes with locks on the outside.
 A really great and underrated film by Wes Craven that people don’t talk about much anymore.

-- Graveyard Shift (1990): Basically a scary movie about rats that is more entertaining than actually scary.
-You shouldn't let that statement scare you away, as this movie is entertaining.
+- Graveyard Shift (1990): This scary movie about rats is more entertaining than scary, but don't let that statement scare you away.
 Stephen Macht's character, Warwick, steals the show in every way and is what makes this Stephen King adaptation so wonderful to watch.

 - Dead Alive (1992): Who knew that a lawnmower could be the perfect weapon against zombies?
-One of Peter Jackson's earlier films.
+I'll tell you who did...
+Peter Jackson.

 - Cemetery Man (1994): A foreign zombie film that is full of horror, comedy and odd moments that will either make you smile, raise your eyebrow or cringe.

-- The Vanishing (1988): This is a Dutch film that is about someone trying to find out what happened to a kidnap victim, who he is in love with.
-This is a slow burn kind of a horror film in which the ending pays off big time.
-There was an American remake of the same name starring Jeff Bridges, but it's not half as good as the original.
+- The Vanishing (1988): A Dutch film that's about someone trying to find out what happened to their kidnapped love.
+This slow burn horror film has an ending that pays off big time.
+The American remake (same name) starring Jeff Bridges is good, but no where near as good as the original.

 - Deadgirl (2008): This one gives you a glimpse of what some would do if they came across a fairly fresh female zombie that was good looking.
 They get what they deserve in the end and possibly unleash a plague that could start a zombie apocalypse.